thomasabishop/systems-obscure/src/posts/the-world-knew-him-not.md

 &mdash; John 1: 10, King James Version

-[^lapsed]: Once you have been baptised you can never really be a non-Catholic even if you are an atheist and abhor its crimes and hypocrisy.
-Metaphysically, you remain a Catholic who now lives in the darkness cast by the absence of God's grace. _You can check out any time you like, but you can never leave._
+[^lapsed]: Once you have been baptised you can never really be a non-Catholic even if you are agnostic and appalled by its crimes and hypocrisy (me).
+Metaphysically, you remain a Catholic living without the possibility of God's grace.
+Brings to mind 'Hotel California': _You can check out anytime you like, but you can never leave._